 If you didn’t like Keurig before because you could do just one cup at the time, you will love this new brewer.
 This small and compact 2.0 brewer can do a single cup, a to-go travel mug and it can also do a carafe.

-The Keurig 2.0 K250 is the only model with the water reservoir on the back side, which I think looks pretty good.
-It holds up to 40 ounces and can be removed for easy cleaning.
-The reservoir uses standard Keurig water filters and comes with a set of 2 filters and 1 filter holder.
+The Keurig 2.0 K200 is a part of a Keurig plus system.
+It’s the only model with the water reservoir on the back side.
+The tank holds up to 40 ounces and can be removed for easy cleaning.

-On top, there’s a 2″ black and white touchscreen with super easy controls.
+On top, there’s a 2″ black and white touchscreen with easy controls.
 Because of the new scanner, the machine will automatically know what type of pods you’re brewing.
 Just pick a favorite brew size and press brew button.
-The drip tray is removable of course.
-Use it when brewing single cups, or replace with Keurig 2.0 carafe when brewing multiple cups.
+The machine has a removable drip tray you can use when brewing single cups, or replace with Keurig 2.0 carafe when brewing multiple cups.

-K575 model – 80 oz. removable reservoir, 10 brew sizes, auto ON and OFF, color touchscreen, favorite settings, customizable clock, wallpaper and night light, carafe included $179.99
+The K475 model has 70 oz. removable reservoir, 9 brew sizes, auto ON and OFF, color touchscreen, favorite settings and carafe included, and it retails for $149.99.
+The K575 model has 80 oz. removable reservoir, 10 brew sizes, auto ON and OFF, color touchscreen, favorite settings, customizable clock, wallpaper and night light and carafe included, and it retails for $179.99

 USABILITY AND PERFORMANCE

-Brewing your morning cup with Keurig K250 is simple.
+Brewing your morning cup with Keurig K200 is simple.
 No messing with grinding coffee beans and using filters.

 To make a single cup of coffee, insert the k-cup of your choice, select the brew size (4,6,8 or 10 oz) and press flashing BREW button.
 The mechanism to insert the pod will feel familiar if you’ve used Keurig machines before.
 Once preheated, the machine brews a 8 oz cup in about 49 seconds.